John Brown (industrialist): Retirement

 In 1864, his business was converted into a limited liability company, and he retired to Endfield Hall, Ranmoor, near Sheffield.

 He was Mayor of Sheffield in 1862 and 1863, and master cutler in 1865 and 1866, and was knighted in 1867.

 In 1865 he had Endcliffe Hall built as his private residence, this was and still is the largest private house ever built in Sheffield.
 Between 1866 and 1869, he funded the building of All Saints Church, Brightside, Sheffield, designed by Flockton and Abbott to accommodate the increasing numbers of employees at Atlas Ironworks.
 All Saints was demolished in 1977 and replaced by St Peter's in 1980.

 Merger

 In 1902, Sheffield steelmakers John Brown & Company exchanged shares and came to a working agreement with neighbouring company Thomas Firth & Sons, the companies continuing under their own management until they finally merged in 1930 Forming Firth Brown Ltd.

+Personal life

+Brown married Mary Schofield, daughter of Benjamin Schofield in 1839.
+Mary's sister Louisa was married to Rowland Staniforth, son of Thomas Staniforth of Thomas Staniforth & Co.